julp/haytni/guides/howto/delete_user.md

 # How to delete a user

-Haytni does not currently assume user deletion (account removal) because everyone might want to do it in different ways:
+Haytni does not directly handle account deletion (account removal) because everyone might want to do it in very different ways:

 * delay it to give some time to the user to think about it and cancel it if wished
 * confirm the action